24-S1-2-C-Moral-Decisions/LandingSite/Meeting/Client/2024-05-01_ClientMeetingMinutes.md

 ## Discussion Items
 Item | Who | Notes
 ---- | ---- | ----
-Audit detial | All members | Discuss items that needed be prepeare for audit3 Plan for next stage | All members|  Discuss plan after finishing survey design Video review | Ziyu| Review the showcase video and give feedback
+Audit detial | All members | Identify all documentation, reports, and data that need to be reviewed and compiled.
+Assign responsibilities for gathering these materials.
+Set a timeline for review and finalization.
+Plan for next stage | All members|  Outline the steps to be taken post-survey design completion, such as data collection methods, scheduling, and resource allocation.
+Discuss potential challenges and solutions.
+Video review | Ziyu| Watch the entire video to assess the quality.
+Note areas for improvement.

 ## Action Items
 | Done? | Item | Responsible | Due Date |